-The Buyer shall be entitled to a contractual penalty in the amount of 0.1 % of the Price for each commenced day of delay with the performance pursuant to the relevant part of Section 4. hereof.
+The Buyer shall be entitled to a contractual penalty in the amount of 0.05 % of the Price for each commenced day of delay with the performance pursuant to Section 4.1. hereof.

-The Buyer shall be entitled to a contractual penalty in the amount of 0.05 % of the Price for each commenced day of delay with rectifying of defects claimed within the warranty period.
+The Buyer shall be entitled to a contractual penalty in the amount of 0.02 % of the Price for each commenced day of delay with rectifying of defects claimed within the warranty period.